pipoket/booru-grabber/README.md

 On Windows
 ----------

+1. Download Grabber as a ZIP archive from [Release page](https://github.com/pipoket/booru-grabber/releases)
-Download the executable files from the Downloads section.
-Extract the files in the archive you downloaded to the location wherever you want.
+2. Extract the files in the archive to the location wherever you want.
-After extraction, run grabber.exe.
+3. Run grabber.exe.
 Have fun!
+4. If you want to delete Grabber later, simply delete the files and you're done.

 On Linux like environment